Atishfulzade/text-editor/README.md

 - Click the "Save" button to save your changes.
 - Your text modifications will be saved locally and restored when you revisit the page.

+## Deployment

+This project is deployed and accessible online.
+You can try it out [here](https://rmqqsd-5173.csb.app/).

 ## Technologies Used

 - React